leanprover/fp-lean/functional-programming-lean/src/programs-proofs/tail-recursion-proofs.md

 ```

 This proof demonstrates a general pattern that can be used when proving that an accumulator-passing tail-recursive function is equal to the non-tail-recursive version.
-The first step is to discover the relationship between the accumulator argument and
+The first step is to discover the relationship between the starting accumulator argument and the final result.
+For instance, beginning `Tail.sumHelper` with an accumulator of `n` results in the final sum being added to `n`, and beginning `Tail.reverseHelper` with an accumulator of `ys` results in the final reversed list being prepended to `ys`.
+The second step is to write down this relationship as a theorem statement and prove it by induction.
+While the accumulator is always initialized with some neutral value in practice, such as `0` or `[]`, this more general statement that allows the starting accumulator to be any value is what's needed to get a strong enough induction hypothesis.
+Finally, using this helper theorem with the actual initial accumulator value results in the desired proof.
+For example, in `non_tail_sum_eq_tail_sum`, the accumulator is specified to be `0`.
+This may require rewriting the goal to make the neutral initial accumulator values occur in the right place.

 ## Exercise